 The DSU Plan authorizes the Board to grant DSUs to directors (individually a "Participant" and collectively "Participants") of the Corporation or any of its affiliates (the "Corporate Group").
 The purpose of the DSU Plan is to provide directors with the opportunity to be credited with DSUs thereby allowing them to participate in the long-term success of the Corporation and promoting a greater alignment of interests between the directors and Shareholders.
 In addition, the DSU Plan provides a compensation system for directors that, together with the other director compensation mechanisms of the Corporation, are reflective of the responsibility, commitment and risk accompanying Board membership and the performance of the duties required of the various committees of the Board.

-The material terms of the DSU Plan are summarized in Appendix B.
+The material terms of the DSU Plan are summarized in "Appendix B - Summary of DSU Plan, Option Plan and RSU Plans".

 Number of DSUs Outstanding